oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ### **Patching with Fleet Maintenance**

-We will go through steps for patching database target ***hr.subnet.vcn.oraclevcn.com***, a Container Database that is currently at 18.3.0.0.0 version.
+We will go through steps for update(patching) database target ***hr.subnet.vcn.oraclevcn.com***, a Container Database that is currently at 18.3.0.0.0 version.
 The goal is to patch this target to 18.10.0.0.0.
-As part of the patching exercise this Container Database and all Pluggable Databases in that Container Database will automatically get patched.
+As part of the update(patching) exercise this Container Database and all Pluggable Databases in that Container Database will automatically get patched.

 1. Return to the browser page with the Oracle Enterprise Manager Console (log back in if needed) and from the EM home page, select the ***Targets*** drop-down menu and select ***Databases*** to review the status and version of database targets.